-Content Strategy Director is an important role which is almost equivalent to that of the Advertising Director.
-His role is usually split against the front end and the back end set of responsibilities.
+The Content Strategy Director is an important role that is almost equivalent to that of the Advertising Director.
+His role is usually split between the front end and the back end set of responsibilities.

 He leads persona development and UI/UX types of customer experiences, on the front end; and manages the functional flow of brand stories, reviews taxonomies, and metadata strategies as part of his back end responsibilities.

 The Content Managing Editor’s role exemplifies the balance that inbound marketing plays against the needs of traditional story creation.
 He focuses on the day-to-day operations of the editorial platform and develops the guidelines for proactive and reactive product descriptive creation.

 He works as the internal content manager who enhances the script generation process and implements solutions to guarantee the efficient functioning of the inbound advertising team.

 The Content Production Director plays a critical role in managing how things look.
 He could be the mastermind creative designer, writer, or might even be a formatting specialist guiding a cross-functional team of creative specialists.

 The Audience Development Manager takes care of both internal and external communication.
 He is responsible for developing the subscription assets capable of growth and segmenting them even as brand stories’ mission matures and expands.

 He is also responsible for the capitalized and earned efforts that engage and draw the audience into owned media and promotional-oriented experiences.

 Most often while drawing an audience into the aforesaid experiences, the Audience Development Manager serves as the collaboration between inbound advertising and other initiatives to guarantee in-house activation and involvement among other promotional constituencies.